How much does an HVAC zoning system cost to install?

 |Average cost range||$1,700 to $4,500|

 * Cost data is from research and project costs reported by HomeGuide members.

 Adding zones to existing HVAC cost

 Adding zones to an existing HVAC system costs $1,700 to $2,800 for a two-zone system and $350 to $500 per additional zone.
-An HVAC zoning system allows homeowners to control the temperature in individual areas of the home independently, improving comfort and reducing energy costs.
+An HVAC zoning system allows you to control the temperature in individual areas of your home independently, improving comfort and reducing energy costs.